 - 16.8.1 Meetings of the Board of Directors shall be open to members of the public unless the Board of Directors decides otherwise in relation to all or part of such meetings having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest.
 The Chairman may exclude any member of the public and representatives of the press from any meeting or part of meeting of the Board of Directors if they are interfering with or preventing the proper conduct of the meeting. - 16.8.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting and a copy of the draft minutes of the previous meeting to the Council of Governors. - 16.8.3 The Board of Directors shall meet at the direction of the Chairman.
-Standing orders govern the proceedings and business of meetings.
+Standing Orders govern the proceedings and business of meetings.
 The proceedings shall not however be invalidated by any vacancy of its membership, or defect in a Director's appointment. - 16.9 Committees and delegation - 16.9.1 The Board of Directors shall have a schedule of delegation.
 Any of the powers of the Board may be delegated, whether to a committee, group of Directors, or to an Executive Director, subject to the Board maintaining a list of powers reserved to itself. - 16.9.2 The Board of Directors shall appoint an Audit Committee of Non-Executive Directors to monitor the exercise of the external auditor's functions and perform such monitoring, reviewing and other functions as the Board of Directors shall consider appropriate.
-The Audit Committee shall function pursuant to its terms of reference. - 16.10 Conflicts of interest - 16.10.1 The duties that a Director has by virtue of being a Director include in particular:

-that conflicts (or possibly may conflict) with the
+The Audit Committee shall function pursuant to its terms of reference. - 16.10 Conflicts of interest - 16.10.1 The duties that a Director has by virtue of being a Director include in particular: - 16.10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the Trust;